Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 ```

-Lightning Data supports any data structures or types.
+The `optimize` operator supports any data structures and types.
 Serialize whatever you want.

 ### 2. Upload Your Data to Cloud Storage